nonlocal-lia/fake_news_detector/README.md

 The GloVe model picked up on formating of the Reuters articles like this one.
 We can see this in its treatment of "washington" as a positive indicator of real news as well as language frequently used in quotations like "said" which appear frequently in mainstream news sources.
 ![glove real lime](./images/Models/glove_real_lime.png)

+Although the models performed surprisingly well on the classification task, we should have some doubts about the generalizablity of the model.
+AS we say during the interpretation, many of the features that the models were picking up on are time sensitive.
+For example, fake news about Obama and Trump may become less frequent with time.
+The range of topics and sources in the data was also rather limited.
+It is not clear that just having trained on mostly Reuter's articles that the model will be as capable of recognizing other real sources.

+## Limitations and Future Work

+Unfortunately, this means to some degree any model of this sort will need constant updating and retraining with new information as the common sources of misinformation change.

+Useful future work should focus on collecting more varied sources of data, as well as trying to use non-content related features such as as coherence or perplexity in the recognition of poor quality sources.
+Such approaches have some promise of being more generalizable, at least in the domain of poor constructed spam fake news.

 ### Citations
 @article{turc2019,